paulinoprojects/AWS/data_storage.md

   - Snowmobile

 ### S3 Terminology
-- Buckets: Functions like a hard drive
+- Buckets: Functions like a hard drive.
 - Region: Location where your bucket will be hosted, closer to the user.
-- Objects: Functions like a file
+- Objects: Functions like a file.
-- Keys: Serves as the logical name of an object (the file name)
+- Keys: Serves as the logical name of an object (the file name).
-- Object URLs: Each object in the bucket has a URL
+- Object URLs: Each object in the bucket has a URL.
-- Eventual Consistency: May take time to get copy across avaliability zones
+- Eventual Consistency: May take time to get copy across avaliability zones.
+- Prefixes: A string of characters that comes before the object name in the object key.
+For example, if you have a bucket called "my-bucket" and a file called "images/photo.jpg", the prefix would be "images/".
+- Delimiters are used to further organize objects into logical groupings.
+For example, if you have a prefix "images/" and objects with keys "images/photo.jpg" and "images/logo.png", you could use a delimiter to group the objects by file type, creating subfolders "images/jpg/" and "images/png/".

 ### Common S3 Operation
 - Creating and deleteing buckets